-The Serial interface parameters menu contains parameters which determine the operation of the serial interface.
-These controls only apply to baths fitted with the serial interface.
+The serial interface parameters menu contains parameters which determine the operation of the serial interface.
 The parameters in the menu are - BAUD rate, sample period, duplex mode, and linefeed.

-9.12.1 BAUD Rate
+9.12.1 Baud Rate

-The BAUD rate is the first parameter in the menu.
-The BAUD rate setting determines the serial communications transmission rate.
+The baud rate is the first parameter in the menu.
+The baud rate setting determines the serial communications transmission rate.

-The BAUD rate parameter is indicated by,
+The baud rate parameter is indicated by,

-Serial BAUD rate parameter
+BRUB Serial baud rate parameter

-Press "SET" to choose to set the BAUD rate.
-The current BAUD rate value will then be displayed.
+Press "SET" to choose to set the baud rate.
+The current baud rate value is displayed.

-Current BAUD rate
+1200 Ь Current baud rate

-The BAUD rate of the bath serial communications may be programmed to 300, 600, 1200, or 2400 BAUD.
+The baud rate of the bath serial communications may be programmed to 300, 600, 1200, or 2400 BAUD.
 Use "UP" or "DOWN" to change the BAUD rate value.

-2400 Ь New BAUD rate
+2400 ь New baud rate

-Press "SET" to set the BAUD rate to the new value or "EXIT" to abort the operation and skip to the next parameter in the menu.
+Press "SET" to set the baud rate to the new value or "EXIT" to abort the operation and skip to the next parameter in the menu.